BobHasNoSoul/Bobs.Jellyfin.Plugins/README.md

 # Coming Soon

-## MODHOOK - status completed working 10.10.9
+## MODHOOK - status completed workin

 no real screenshots for this since its under the hood kinda like a massive pulling engine of sorts to make mods work less shit and easier.

 plugin this plugin will give plugins and mods a live update of what screen you are on and what item is on the screen and what is availible to any mod or plugin.. example if you wanted to make the background on music PINK but only on the music page? sure you can want it to totally go mental when the user has been idle not moving on the homescreen.. sure.. want to target a specific type of page and change the elements or just inject reliably elements. via any js mod or plugin.. this is for you.

-## Jellyflow - status completed working 10.10.9
+## Jellyflow - status completed working

 screenshots to be uploaded later

 a full feature plugin for coverflow in your library fast and supports large libraries (large here is my 350000 item library) if you remember the old itunes you will understand what i mean.

-## JellyDoot - status completed working 10.10.9
+## JellyDoot - status completed working
 <img width="1220" height="2712" alt="Screenshot_2026-06-05-19-22-02-507_org jellyfin mobile" src="https://github.com/user-attachments/assets/55e4a0be-eb9a-4da6-88cb-08e2c1d7f3be" />
 <img width="1220" height="2712" alt="Screenshot_2026-06-05-19-22-17-481_org jellyfin mobile" src="https://github.com/user-attachments/assets/b8ee419c-5d4e-4cd3-adc4-09ec2b097fc3" />
 <img width="1220" height="2712" alt="Screenshot_2026-06-05-20-09-11-358_org jellyfin mobile" src="https://github.com/user-attachments/assets/5f887da8-6944-4331-b400-3693a89d6a3e" />